cedar-policy/cedar-spec/cedar-lean/GUIDE.md

 ## Comments

 Main theorems should have a docstring comment `/-- ... -/` explaining what is proven.
 See [here](https://leanprover-community.github.io/contribute/doc.html) for more information on the Mathlib documentation style.

+## Proof stability
+To make version upgrades easier, strive to follow these guidelines:

+- Use `simp only` instead of `simp`.
+It's okay to use `simp` to close a goal.
+- Use `have` to deconstruct values.
+Use `rcases` only to split disjunctions.
+- Use `exact` instead of `apply` whenever possible.
+- Fully spell out types in function and theorem declarations.